News and Events

 10.11.2020

-Congratulations to professor Travas-Sejdic for being awarded a Marsden Fund grant to develop a novel approach to transient organic electronic materials using polymers.
+Congratulations to Professor Travas-Sejdic for being awarded Marsden Fund support to develop a novel method for creating transient organic electronic materials using polymers.

-Congratulations to Dr. Min Wang who successfully defended her PhD thesis “Photo-patternable Stretchable Electroactive Conjugated Polymers” on Tuesday, 28 April.
-Min Wan was supervised by Prof. Jadranka Travas-Sejdic and co-supervised by Prof. David Barker.
+Congratulations to Dr. Min Wang on successfully defending her PhD thesis, “Photo-patternable Stretchable Conjugated Polymers,” on Tuesday, April 28.
+Min’s supervision was led by Professor Jadranka Travas-Sejdic with Professor David Barker serving as the co-supervisor.

-Congratulations to Dr. Pekai Zhang on successfully defending his PhD thesis last Thursday!
-His PhD work, titled “Direct writing of 3D conducting polymer microarrays for biological sensing and cell stimulation”, was conducted under supervision of Professor Jadranka Travas-Sejdic, and co-supervised by Professor David Williams and Professor Maan Alkaisi (Canterbury).
-Peikai’s PhD was funded by MacDiarmid Institute.
-Peiaki’s PhD oral exam was the first School of Chemical Sciences PhD exam which was conducted fully through Video Conference and under the COVID-19 lockdown.
+ongratulations to Dr. Peikai Zhang for successfully passing his PhD defense last Thursday!
+His thesis, titled “Direct Writing of 3D Conductive Polymer Microarrays for Biosensing and Cellular Stimulation,” was conducted under the guidance of Professor Jadranka Travas-Sejdic, with Professors David Williams and Maan Alkaisi (from Canterbury) serving as co-supervisors.
+Peiaki’s PhD was funded by the MacDiarmid Institute.
+Peiaki’s doctoral viva was the first in the School of Chemical Sciences to be conducted entirely via video conference and took place during the COVID-19 lockdown.

 17.10.2019

-Sincere congratulation to professor Jadranka Travas-Sejdic FRSNZ for being awarded the Hector Medal by Royal Society Te Apārangi for her outstanding contribution to the field of advanced polymers and nanomaterials and their application in biosensors, biomedicine, and bioelectronics.
+We extend our heartfelt congratulations to Professor Jadranka Travas-Sejdic FRSNZ for being awarded the prestigious Hector Medal by the Royal Society Te Apārangi in recognition of her outstanding contributions to the field of advanced polymers and nanomaterials and their applications in biosensors, biomedicine, and bioelectronics.

-On receiving the Hector Medal, Jadranka said: “I am deeply honoured to receive this prestigious award.
-I would like to sincerely thank the Royal Society Te Apārangi.
-I would like to thank my past and current research group –talented and hard-working postgraduate students and post-doctoral fellows, and also my collaborators both in New Zealand and worldwide, and my colleagues at The University of Auckland and the MacDiarmid Institute who have also been my mentors and friends over the years.
-They all contributed to this award and without them, my achievements would not be possible and the journey wouldn’t be so enjoyable.”
+Upon receiving the Hector Medal, Jadranka expressed her gratitude, saying, “I am deeply honored to receive this esteemed award.
+My sincere thanks go to the Royal Society Te Apārangi.
+I would like to acknowledge my past and present research team—the talented and hardworking graduate students and postdoctoral researchers, my collaborators in New Zealand and around the world, as well as my colleagues at the University of Auckland and the MacDiarmid Institute, who have also been my mentors and friends over the years.
+They have all contributed to this award without any reservation.
+Without them, my achievements would not have been possible, and the journey would not have been as enjoyable.”

 https://www.royalsociety.org.nz/what-we-do/medals-and-awards/research-honours/2019-research-honours/2019-hector-medal-building-bionic-biosensing-biomedicine-bioelectronics/?fbclid=IwAR2V9aT6-cyDpG7BHdLcnAstgulc51hIKkadXxn3ElDAsmgkUF4Obf0CtWs